 - Bartenders should never use a glass to get ice out of the ice box.
 It can make for one of the most dangerous bartending mistakes of all: broken glass in the ice reservoir.
 I’ve seen it happen, and it means they have to get all of the ice out and clean the whole thing, to be sure they’re not serving shards of glass in their drinks.
 It’s a great waste of time, and ticks off the management and the customers, too, because of the delays in getting their drinks.

 Learn what are the correct garnishes.
 Yes, a martini gets an olive, but not a black olive (I got one of those in an Indian restaurant a while back).
 A Martini may also get a twist (a curled sliver of lemon peel) or a cocktail onion, but those are usually special requests.
 If a bar offers something other than the standard green olive, they should let the customer know ahead of time, either in the menu or by the server.

 One of the more disgusting bartending mistakes I’ve experienced on several occasions: a Manhattan with fruit flies.
 You see, the problem is, fruit flies like the sweet liquid of the maraschino cherries.
 If the bar isn’t careful about how they store the cherries, then the flies get into it.
 This is unappetizing to say the least.

-Note: This is not to be confused with the classic Italian drink Sambuca con tres mosche, or Sambuca with three flies.
-It is an anise-flavored drink served with three coffee beans (the three flies), representing health, happiness, and prosperity.
+Note: This is not to be confused with the classic anise-flavored Italian drink Sambuca con tres mosche, or Sambuca with three flies.
+The three added coffee beans (the three flies), represent health, happiness, and prosperity.

 The first round of drinks should come before the appetizers or at least with them, but never after them.
 Worse still: when the first round of drinks is delivered after the appetizers and the entrées.